randompenguin1/userstyles/README.md

 In the `[class]` opener add `postbox-` plus any one of the color names after the "=" sign.

+Old names are in parenthesis next to the new names to which they've been mapped.

 **Solid Color Backgrounds:**

+- .postbox-black
+- .postbox-cornflowerblue (.postbox-blue)
+- .postbox-darkblue (.postbox-ocean)
+- .postbox-darkgray
+- .postbox-darkorange (.postbox-orange)
+- .postbox-darkred
+- .postbox-darkslateblue
+- .postbox-forestgreen (.postbox-forest)
+- .postbox-gold
+- .postbox-goldenrod
+- .postbox-honeydew
+- .postbox-hotpink
+- .postbox-lavender
+- .postbox-lightpink
+- .postbox-lightyellow
+- .postbox-limegreen (.postbox-green)
+- .postbox-lightsalmon (.postbox-salmon)
+- .postbox-mediumaquamarine
+- .postbox-mediumslateblue
+- .postbox-mediumvioletred
+- .postbox-mintcream
+- .postbox-olivedrab
+- .postbox-palegreen
+- .postbox-peachpuff
-- postbox-black
+- .postbox-pink
-- postbox-red
+- .postbox-purple
-- postbox-green
+- .postbox-red
-- postbox-blue
+- .postbox-seagreen
-- postbox-orange
+- .postbox-sienna
-- postbox-purple
+- .postbox-skyblue
-- postbox-forest
+- .postbox-thistle
-- postbox-ocean
+- .postbox-violet
-- postbox-pink
+- .postbox-whitesmoke
-- postbox-salmon
+- .postbox-yellowgreen

 **Gradient Backgrounds:**

+- .postbox-aurora
+- .postbox-bluegray
+- .postbox-graygrey (.postbox-darkgray)
+- .postbox-grayblack
+- .postbox-greengray
+- .postbox-lavendergray
+- .postbox-minty
+- .postbox-mintgray
+- .postbox-rainbow
+- .postbox-redblue
+- .postbox-sherbet (.postbox-sherbert)
+- .postbox-spectrum
+- .postbox-strawberrycream
+- .postbox-sunset
+- .postbox-tealblue
+- .postbox-tealgray
+- .postbox-violets
+- .postbox-violetblue

+**Pattern Backgrounds:**

+- .postbox-blueprint
+- .postbox-birds
+- .postbox-checkered
+- .postbox-cubes
-- postbox-darkgray
+- .postbox-lemonlime
-- postbox-minty
+- .postbox-gingham
-- postbox-mintgray
+- .postbox-grid
-- postbox-redblue
+- .postbox-hearts
-- postbox-violets
+- .postbox-honeycomb
-- postbox-grayblack
+- .postbox-notebook
-- postbox-tealblue
+- .postbox-plaid
-- postbox-greengray
+- .postbox-polkadots
-- postbox-tealgray
+- .postbox-shadedots
-- postbox-bluegray
+- .postbox-shadowbox
-- postbox-lavendergray
+- .postbox-stars
-- postbox-sunset
+- .postbox-warpgrid
-- postbox-sherbert
+- .postbox-wavy

+(There are also some _Animated Backgrounds_ but they are only available if either the "Postbox" or "Zen Postbox" add-on is installed and activated on the server)

 #### Content Restrictions